thachp/eventdbx/README.md

 - `dbx aggregate export [<type>] [--all] --output <path> [--format csv|json] [--zip] [--pretty]`
   Writes the current aggregate state (no metadata) as CSV or JSON.
 Exports default to one file per aggregate type; pass `--zip` to bundle the output into an archive.

-`--payload` and `--patch` are mutually exclusive.
-Use `--payload` when you want to supply the full document explicitly; use `--patch` for an RFC 6902 JSON Patch that the server applies before validation and persistence.
+`--payload` lets you provide the full event document explicitly; use `dbx aggregate patch` when you need to apply an RFC 6902 JSON Patch server-side.

 #### Aggregate Operation Costs